aphalo/romnidriver/README.md

 system (e.g. some USB2000 spectrometers under Windows versions newer than 7).
 These problems are operating-system specific and do also affect the vendor supplied software to control the spectrometer.
-If you can control the spectrometer using the ‘OceanView’ program from Ocean Insight, then Java and the spectrometer drivers should have been installed and working correctly. **On the other hand, there is no need for ‘OceanView’ to be installed in a computer to be able to use R package ‘rOmniDriver’ to communicate and control Ocean Optics/Ocean Insight spectrometers.**
+If you can control the spectrometer using the ‘OceanView’ or the now discontinued ‘SpectraSuite’ program from Ocean Optics, then Java and the spectrometer *communication* drivers (e.g., USB), needed in addition to ‘OmniDriver’ have been installed by the OS and working correctly. **On the other hand, there is no need for ‘OceanView’ or ‘SpectraSuite’ to be installed in a computer to be able to use R package ‘rOmniDriver’ to communicate and control Ocean Optics spectrometers.**

 The most frequent reason why installation, or functioning of the ‘rOmniDriver’ package fails is not finding the path to the installation